Learning To See - Practical What-ifs with eVSM Mix

 In the case study suppose we are considering cross-training the welders so they can perform either of the two welds.
 How many welders do we need to meet demand ?.
 Lets see how this is handled in eVSM Mix..

 In the map above you can see the welder resource is explicitly added on the map and is piped into the activities that require it. eVSM carries out a resource utilization calculation based on this.
 Its about 90% for this example.
-We have set welder efficiency at 80% to account for unexpected downtime at the stations
+We have set welder efficiency at 80% to account for unexpected downtime at the stations.

 eVSM Mix is a step change in usability and leverage of value stream maps in a lean deployment.
-Email support@evsm.com and request a one on one conference to help you leverage this low cost but highly effective software in your production environment.
+Email support@evsm.com and request a one-on-one conference to help you leverage this low-cost but highly effective software in your production environment.